San Francisco Crown & Bridge Procedures

 - In your final visit, Dr. Skoulas will cement the permanent bridge in place.
 You won’t need anesthetic, and it should only take a half-hour.

-With crown & bridge, San Francisco patients can expect that it will take a few days to get used to a repaired or restored tooth.
+With crown & bridge, Financial District, San Francisco patients can expect that it will take a few days to get used to a repaired or restored tooth.
 Your bite may feel different, or the contour of your mouth may feel altered.
 Over time, you can expect to adjust to the sensation, and you should recover from any residual sensitivity.

 If you find that your bite still isn’t comfortable after a few days, please contact Skoulas DDS so that we can address any concerns.
 We are here to help you achieve your perfect smile.